glimmerjs/glimmer-website/src/guides/templates-and-helpers.md

 export default class ConferenceSpeaker extends Component {
   user = {
     name: 'Robbie'
-  }
+  };
 }
 ```

-In the above example, we've defined a component with a user property that contains an object with its own name property.
+In the above example, we've defined a component with a `user` property that contains an object with its own `name` property.

 We can render that property in our template: